ShprAlex/SproutLife/README.md

 There are several reasons why Sprout Life is exciting:

-- **Simple as 1,2,3** - GOL is really simple.
-You never have to count to more than 3.
-Sprout Life maintains this simplicity.
-All the concepts below stem from counting up neighbors and easy rules for flipping a cell on or off.

 - **Patterns as programs** - You can think of patterns in Conway's Game of Life as machines.
 A pattern can take on a life of its own and move across the board.
 Patterns are also caclulators.
 Skilled designers have created patterns that perform complex tasks like [generating prime numbers](http://www.njohnston.ca/2009/08/generating-sequences-of-primes-in-conways-game-of-life/).
 Because of their calculating ability patterns act like programs, which means we are evolving brains and not just bodies.

 - **Open ended evolution** - Sprout Life allows for truly open ended evolution.
 Other evolution simulations ([Video](https://www.youtube.com/watch?v=JBgG_VSP7f8)) create interesting behavior, but they have a separation between the body of the organism and the code.
 In the case of GOL and Sprout Life, the bigger the pattern, the bigger the code.
 There are a lot more moving pieces.
 In the end, we'd like to see organisms outsmart their competition by growing bigger and more complex.